Six strategies for extending XML schemas in a single namespace

 <xs:complexType name="extendedNameType"> <xs:extension base="nameType"> <xs:sequence> <xs:element name="gen" type="xs:string"/> </xs:sequence> </xs:extension> </xs:complexType> <xs:element name="para" ref="extendedNameType"/>

-allow the following instance to validate with no errors:
+<gen>.
+This would allow the following instance to validate with no

-resolved by the validator (this is a view of the schemas as it is processed,
+the validator (this is a view of the schemas as it is processed, sometimes called the

 lname in the original